 Flower arrangement by Emma at Green Parlour.

-Decorate with Artwork and Paintings
+Decorate with artwork and paintings

 Use paintings and artwork to bring neutral palettes to life or provide a focal point in a room.
 Feel free to move your artwork and paintings around, or rotate them seasonally if you have somewhere to store pieces that are not hanging up at the time.

 This beautiful painting by Roberta Tetzner makes me smile every time I look at it.
 It hangs in my library all year round.
-The flowers in the vase in this photograph were a gift from Roberta, picked from the garden which inspired the painting.

 Spring Decorating Ideas and Inspiration